-A student must complete 12 credit hours in resident study at Texas A&M University to satisfy the residence requirement for the Master of Architecture degree.
+A student must complete 12 credit hours in resident study at Texas A&M University to satisfy the residence requirement for the thesis option Master of Urban Planning.
+There is no residence requirement for the nonthesis Master of Urban Planning; however, attention is directed to the rules regarding Limitations on the Use of Transfer, Extension and Certain Other Courses.